Ayushgolakiya/Discord-Password-access-Bot/README.md

-Certainly!
-Below is a sample README.md file for your project, providing an overview of your Discord bot project that focuses on password authentication for channel access:
+Discord bot project that focuses on password authentication for channel access:

 ```markdown
 # Discord Bot - Channel Access with Password Authentication